SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/01-Hibernate-Framework.md

 Hibernate query language extends and allows us to use **object-oriented programming** on our **SQL** queries.

-Difference between **SQL** and **HQL** is that hibernate query language is fully object-oriented and supports concepts like **inheritance** and **polymorphism**.
+The difference between **SQL** and **HQL** is that hibernate query language is fully object-oriented and supports concepts like **inheritance** and **polymorphism**.

 We can write independent queries in **HQL**, which are converted in **SQL** at **runtime**.

-HQL can even returns the child objects as part of query result.
+HQL can even return the child objects as part of the query result.

-Let's take a look at this simple examples:
+Let's take a look at these simple examples:

 **SELECT:**